arunnegi-07/DSA/Arrays/08-UnequalArrays/Intuition.md

           so, for 1 : 1 + 2 = 3 --> 3 + 2 = 5
               for 7 : 7 - 2 = 5 --> 5 - 2 = 3

-          so, A[] become : {5, 3} and operation needed are '2' because as already discussed one +2 and one -2 is considered as sigle.
+          so, A[] become : {5, 3} and operation needed are '2' because as already discussed one +2 and one -2 is considered as single.

           But is it Minimum one ?
 Let us see taking another way.